We live in a culture that wants to stop pain.

 Pain is there to tell us something.

-And pain will keep demanding our attention until we decide to look at it.
+And that discomfort will keep demanding our attention until we decide to look at it.

 Even if you do numb it with drugs, you’re not actually getting rid of the pain, you’re simply putting it aside to deal with another day.